ffquintella/docker-midpoint/README.md

 ### Build Variables

+- JAVA_HOME Where java is installed
-- XXX - The version to be installed
+- MIDPOINT_VERSION The midpoint version installed

-### Extra Variables

-- FACTER_XXX - XXX
+- MIDPOINT_HOME where midpoint variable files will be hosted
+- MIDPOINT_INSTALL_DIR where midpoint is installed
+- TOMCAT_VERSION The version of the comcat application server used
+- JAVA_OPTS Extra variables like memory and keystore

 ### Data Store

 You can mount directly

-- XXX
+- /var/opt/midpoint - midpoint variable files

 ### User

-No special users
+Files are created under tomcat user (uid 1000)

 ### Ports

 Next ports are exposed

 * `8080/tcp` - default port

 ## Credits